MirzaDevelopment/Afterparty-bookstore-webshop/README.md

 14. Your super admin login credentials are: Username: SuperAdmin, Password: Superadmin1234!<br/>
 When you login you have complete access to all features in superadmin panel.<br/> If you want to change your superadmin password, go to the user management section in your super admin panel and click on "Modify users" icon. <br/> Now you are in a User search panel.
 In "search by Username" input field type "Super", then click on modify icon.
 Now you can simply change the default mail to your own mail adress. <br/>After that go back to User search panel and click logout on the top right.
 Here you click on a section "Forgot Password?
 Click here to reset...". <br/>After then just follow the program guide to reset the super admin password to your own.

+# Update to version 1.1.
+1. Added book preview (detailed description on special page) and "shroud" on book images that appears when hovered with cursor.
+2. Each product contains a link that will guide to the "preview" page.